NYC-based creative technologist,

 bi.
 I grew up not knowing how to express dissent

 I grew up in Singapore, where dissent is rarely seen.
 Protests are illegal unless organizers obtain government permission—and even then, demonstrations are confined to a single park, effectively undermining the disruptive power that protest is meant to have.
-All domestic newspapers, radio stations, and television channels are owned by government-linked companies.
-Legal restrictions also exist around discussing topics such as race and religion, and the government has the authority to remove any content deemed a threat to social, racial, or religious harmony.
-The government’s firm control over the media has also fostered a culture of fear around expressing political opinions, particularly those seen as dissenting.
+All media is owned by government-linked companies.
+Legal restrictions also exist around discussing topics such as race and religion, and the government has the authority to remove any content deemed a “threat to social, racial, or religious harmony”.
 This has created a panoptican culture where residents censor themselves in fear of community disapproval and scrutiny from authoirities.

 I started to reflect on whether dissent in Singapore might find expression through more discreet or indirect means—forms of resistance that are subtle yet still meaningful and accessible to more people.